Hook them with your channel trailer

-Your channel trailer is like a movie trailer - use it as a way to offer a preview of your channel's offerings so viewers will want to subscribe.
+Your channel trailer is like a movie trailer – use it as a way to offer a preview of your channel so that viewers will want to subscribe.
 What should go into it?
-Think about the unique qualities of your channel, your personality, and why viewers should feel compelled to return.
-There are many ways to make a channel trailer, but consider starting with something that hooks your viewers in the first few seconds, highlight the best parts of your channel and delivering your key messages.
+Think about the unique qualities of your channel, your personality and why viewers should feel compelled to return.
+There are many ways to make a channel trailer, but consider starting with something that hooks your viewers in the first few seconds and then highlighting the best parts of your channel.
 You want to give your viewers a lasting impression, so end with an explicit ask for viewers to subscribe.

 See it in action

-What's Up Mom's INTRODUCTIONThe WhatsUpMoms trailer open with an introduction from the host and then shows highlights from the collection.
-At the end, she asks viewers to subscribe and includes a burned-in graphic with a subscribe button.
-Check out the channel to see a succinct description too.
-(Video in English)
+What's Up Mom's INTRODUCTIONThe WhatsUpMoms trailer opens with an introduction from the host and then shows highlights from the collection.
+At the end, she asks viewers to subscribe and includes a subscribe button.
+Take a look at the channel to see a succinct description too.

 Welcome to Soul PancakeSoul Pancake's trailer opens with a captivating, emotional monologue from their host, Kid President.
-Colorful imagery and light music help to capture the essence of the channel in their introductory video.
-(Video in English)
+Colourful imagery and light music help to capture the essence of the channel in their introductory video.

-Welcome to Food Tube - message from Jamie OliverIn this trailer, the host, Jamie Oliver gets right to the point and urges viewers to subscribe by saying, "You're seeing this video because you're not subscribed to Food Tube".
-The trailer illustrates the types of foods and personalities viewers can expect to find on this channel.
-(Video in English)
+Welcome to Food Tube - message from Jamie OliverIn this trailer, the host, Jamie Oliver gets right to the point and urges viewers to subscribe.
+The trailer illustrates the types of foods and personalities that viewers can expect to find on this channel.

 Write an informative channel description

-The channel description is text that conveys key information about your channel - search engines use these words so people can find you.
-When an unsubscribed viewer comes to your channel, they will see both your channel trailer and channel description to the right of it.
+The channel description is text that conveys key information about your channel – search engines use these words so that people can find you.
+When an unsubscribed viewer comes to your channel, they will see both your channel trailer and channel description.
 When viewers read it, they should have a pretty good idea of what your channel is about and know where to go for more information.

 - Have the most important information at the beginning of your description, like a tagline.

-- Use unique catch phrases to make your description pop!
+- Use unique catch phrases to make your description stand out!

-- Use key action words to compel viewers to subscribe or watch a playlist.
+- Use action words to compel viewers to subscribe or watch a playlist.

 - Include links to your social channels or website.

-- Use link shorteners to keep URLs short and sweet like goo.gl or bit.ly.
-They can also help you track how many times people clicked on that link.
+- Use link shorteners to keep URLs short and sweet, like goo.gl or bit.ly.
+They can also help you track how many times people have clicked on that link.

 - Check how your description displays on mobile and other areas of YouTube.